The Definitive Guide To Split Ends For Men

 Split ends are a sign of damaged, often unhealthy, hair.
 That’s a problem.

 Once it splits, your hair will continue splitting further and further all the way up the shaft of your hair until it reaches the root.
 Then you’re in real trouble, because split ends make your already damaged hair more susceptible to further damage and breakage.

-Split ends will affect your hair’s appearance, making it look ragged, weathered, tired, dusty and haggard.
+Split ends will affect your hair’s appearance, making it look weathered, tired and haggard.
 That’s bad.

 Worse though is the long term effects of split ends.
 You probably want your hair to be growing longer, faster.
 When your hair breaks you’ll have uneven length, but you also lose that hair and have to start over.